fabric8io/docker-maven-plugin/samples/copy-from-container/README.md

 This is a plain maven project used to demonstrate how to copy files or directories from container using `docker:copy` goal

 ## Copying File from Container to Local Host

 We have a `copy-file` profile which copies `/etc/hosts` file from container to your project build directory.
-It has executions set up for `start`,`copy`,`stop` goals so they will be activated when you build using the specified profile.
+It has executions set up for `start`, `copy` and `stop` goals, so they will be activated when you build using the specified profile.
 In order to run it, use this command:

 ```
 $ mvn clean package -Pcopy-file
 ```

 Once command finishes successfully, try checking your `target` directory to see if the file got created or not.
 If everything goes okay, you should be able to see output like this:

 ```
-copy-from-container : $ ls target
+$ ls target
 hosts
-copy-from-container : $ cat target/hosts
+$ cat target/hosts
 127.0.0.1 localhost
 ::1 localhost ip6-localhost ip6-loopback
 fe00::0 ip6-localnet